 Whereas the household-debt-to-income ratio averaged 54% for about 25 years prior to 2005, the ratio moved up uninterruptedly during 2005 to 2008, going as high as 82,7%.
-Since then, household debt has relented somewhat, registering 75,4% of disposable income at the end of 2011.
-However, debt levels have crept up slightly during the first half of 2012, coming to 76,3% in the second quarter of 2012.
+Since then, household debt has relented somewhat, registering 75,2% of disposable income at the end of 2011.
+However, debt levels have crept up slightly during 2012, coming in at 76% in the third quarter of 2012.
 This level can still be regarded as unsustainably high, especially if interest rates should start to rise again.
 The high debt level has proved to be an obstacle in the savings efforts of households and has weakened their balance sheets, thus hampering the take-up of credit.
-This in turn has dampened the increases in certain asset prices.
+This in turn has dampened the increases in prices of residential properties.